regmtait/regmtait.co.uk/quotes.md

 > Writing to get read makes you careful, responsible, and considerate.
 It forces you to think as simply, clearly and understandably as possible.<br>—<cite>[iA.net](https://ia.net/topics/take-the-power-back/)</cite>

 > The digital world abstracts.
 One could argue most problems contemporary society faces are problems of over-abstraction.<br>—<cite>[Craig Mod](https://craigmod.com/essays/offscreen_interview/)</cite>

+> It is easy to think that beauty resides in the realm of creativity.
+Yet beauty hardly "appears" from nowhere.
+Recently, I have come to believe that we "discover" it through the cleaning and polishing we do to preserve things as they are. [...]
+The beauty of a temple garden rests not in the splendid features that were created by a talented designer; rather, its beauty is uncovered through the continual process of cleaning.<br>—<cite>Kenya Hara, <i>White</i></cite>